akinolawilson/Natural-language-processing-LR-LSTM-and-GB/README.md

 - Bidirectional long short-term memory with attention (Bahdanau) contiunous bag of words & auxilliary categorical data embeddding concatenated network
 <br>
 _________________________________________________________________________________________________________________________________________________________________________________

 ## Future work

-In the domain of sentiment analysis in a business environment, explainability is key such that decision making respect to the data anaylsis can be made fruitfully.
+Explainability is key during the application of sentiment analysis in a business environment.
+It enables informed decision making with respect to the data anaylsis and it's interpretation.
 A variational autoencoder trained on the textual information can result in such explainability.
+To achieve this, the collection of attributes described at the start of the Data_exploration_and_preprocessing.ipynb need to have their relative position in the tokenized extracts tag.
+These will enable a variational autoencoder to learn sentiment about the given attributes.